turingschool/curriculum/source/projects/sales_engine.markdown

   * 1: Source code is generally messy with five to ten issues
   * 0: Source code is unacceptable, containing more than style issues
 4. Performance
-  * 3: Fastest runtime performance among all projects
+  * 3: Runtime more than 20% faster than the reference implementation
-  * 2: Positions 2 through 4
+  * 2: Runtime within 20% (+/-) of the reference implementation
-  * 1: Positions 5 through 8
+  * 1: Runtime 20% - 60% slower than the reference implementation
-  * 0: Positions 9 through 12
+  * 0: Runtime more than 60% slower than the reference implementation
 5. Live Hungry
-  * 5: Program fulfills all Base Expectations and four Extensions
+  * 5: Program fulfills all Base Expectations and three Extensions
   * 4: Program fulfills all Base Expectations and two Extensions
   * 3: Program fulfills all Base Expectations
   * 2: Program fulfills Base Expectations except for one or two features.